N4NO1/script/README.md

 [updatesaleorders.js](https://github.com/N4NO1/script/blob/main/Stokly-Scripts/updatesaleorders.js)
 ---
-this will run through all the sale orders of an account, getting 100 at a time, then patching an empty body.
+This will run through all the sale orders of an account, getting 100 at a time, then patching an empty body.
 This updates the sale order.
 Originally used to hot-fix a sale order bug.

 [updateTypes.js](https://github.com/N4NO1/script/blob/main/Stokly-Scripts/updateTypes.js)
 ---